n1kito/Philosophers/README.md

 # Daily Goals

-- [ ] Improve freester to deal with killing threads.
+- [ ] Improve freester to deal with killing threads & mutexes
 - [ ] Proteger ma fonction print.
 - [ ] Handle leaks when a philo dies
   - Easy to make a philo die with Valgrind. ` valgrind ./philo 400 210 100 100 5`